Content Creators

 • Link your LAND tokens to the URL of the content you have uploaded.

-Our SDK includes the following components:
+Our SDK includes the following:

 • The Decentraland ECS: A TypeScript package containing the framework of helper methods that allows you to create interactive experiences.
 Use it to create and manipulate objects in the scene and also to facilitate in-world transactions between players or other applications. ( latest ECS reference )